adobe/brackets/README.md

 ------------------------------

 We're tracking bugs in [the Brackets github issue tracker](https://github.com/adobe/brackets/issues).
-Whenfiling a new bug, please remember to include:
+When filing a new bug, please remember to include:

 * Brackets version/sprint number (or commit SHA if you're pulling directly from the repo)
 * platform/OS version